 The daily wage here is very low and a nice tip, for excellent service will go a long way in a Costa Rican household.

-At Casa Laurin we take Travelers Checks.
+At Casa Laurin we take Travelers Checks in large denominations.
 BEFORE you fill them out and sign PLEASE SEE Ginette.
 To avoid problems cashing them yourself or for us to deposit them they need to be countersigned EXACTLY as your original signature when you bought them which should be the same as the signature in your passport.
 Some hotels and other businesses don’t take them and you may have to take your traveler’s checks to local banks to get them cashed.
 Tip of the day: Make sure that you bring your passport when you do so and change them to the local currency (colones) rather than $.
 Most banks will charge a hefty commission to change to $ but NO COMMISSION to exchange your Travelers Checks to colones.